tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 27th**
+Been thinking about how to make a terminal email client, using `himalaya` and Super Glass, will explain my idea another tim.

+So want to figure out a good solution to `jq`, `stdout: ignore` and actually get Mypy working in my editor using Super Glass.

+Then maybe look into starting work on formatters.

+Published new version with "working", almost, version of Mypy!
+Relatively easy bugs to fix next time.

+Pretty dissapointed that that `single-source` Python package version getter, doesn't get the version when the package is published 🤦

 📆 **October 26th**
 Made a couple of updates to the Pygls "Improve error handling" PR.
 Had some nice feedback.